 Susan Dziubinski: Hi, I'm Susan Dziubinski with Morningstar.
-Investors have until April 15 to make an IRA contribution if they want it to count for 2020.
-Joining me today to share three ideas for an IRA is Russ Kinnel.
+IRA season is upon us.
+We have until April 18 to contribute to an IRA if we want that contribution to count toward 2021.
+Joining me today to share a few funds to consider for an IRA is Russ Kinnel.
 Russ is Morningstar's director of manager research and editor of Morningstar FundInvestor.

 Russ Kinnel: Glad to be here.

-Dziubinski: Great.
-Well, Russ, thank you so much for these great IRA ideas today.
+Dziubinski: Well, Russ, thank you for your time today and for these picks for an IRA.
 We appreciate it.

 Kinnel: You're welcome.

-Dziubinski: I'm Susan Dziubinski for Morningstar.
-Thank you for tuning in.
+Dziubinski: I'm Susan Dziubinski with Morningstar.
+Thanks for tuning in.